Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

     ![Warehouse group basic data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseGroupBasicData.png "[Warehouse group basic data]")

+    > [Caution] **Potential loss of data**
+    Editing has the potential to cause loss of data due to overwrite.
+The overwrite cannot be undone and the overwritten data cannot be restored.
+Check all your entries before proceeding.

 2. Modify any settings as necessary in the applicable fields.

     > [Info] If the warehouse group already contains warehouses, the warehouse group number cannot be modified.
 A window with the following error message is displayed: *Error while saving: There are warehouses in this warehouse group.*